solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

 able to mint a single NFT snapshot of their lives daily, creating a permanent diary of sorts.

-To mint the NFTs we'll be using Metaplex's Javascript SDK along with [nft.storage](https://nft.storage/) to store images and metadata.
+To mint the NFTs we'll be using Metaplex's Umi libraries along with [Pinata Cloud](https://pinata.cloud/) to store images and metadata.
 All of our onchain work will be on Devnet.

 The first half of this lab is cobbling together the needed components to make